system76/docs/_articles/backup-files.md

 #### Installation

-To install Deja Dup, search for it in the Pop!\_Shop, or run this command:
+To install Deja Dup, search for it in the Pop!\_Shop, Ubuntu Software or run this command:

 ```
 sudo apt install deja-dup